QuintenMM/challenge-sentiment-analysis/README.md

-# sentiment analyses on tweets
+# Sentiment analyses on tweets

 As a project i wanted to determain the sentiment people feel when thinking about there favorite show.